jabrena/liverobots/README.md

 SCXML: https://github.com/jabrena/liverobots/blob/master/lib/Beetle1.scxml

 I have removed the behaviour about rear bumper and I have added a new behaviour to detect low battery.
-In my opinion, this behaviour is required for Robotics.
+In my opinion, this behaviour is required for kind of solution.
+What is the behaviour if battery is low?

 States: